lingsuann02/extract-product-data/README.md

 python -m pip install -r requirements.txt
 ```

-We use google cloud to extract textual data from images, so make sure you auth against google cloud by following the instructions [here](https://googleapis.dev/python/google-api-core/latest/auth.html).
+We use google cloud to extract textual data from images, so make sure you auth against google cloud by following the instructions [here](https://googleapis.dev/python/google-api-core/latest/auth.html) and have the Vision AI enabled.

 ```
 $ gcloud auth application-default login
 ```

-You'll also need the Vision AI enabled.
+Copy the contents of `.env-template` to `.env` and set the environment variables to your deployment of your machine learning model.

 ## Commands